 You'll want to let your guests know the purpose of the event (if there is one), the time (start and end), the place, special instructions (for example, costume party), and style (formal or casual).
 You should also ask your guests to RSVP so you are better able to plan.

-Here are some other things you may want to include:
+Here are some other things you may want to include in your invitation:

 - Whether or not your guest may bring someone else